 World demand for feedstock now outstrips that for oil and while soybean production in places like Brazil and Argentina helps supply Italy with protein, Asia continues to consume much of the surplus.

-To increase the economic feasibility of legumes for protein in Italian ‘uni-feed’ – the key to milk production in intensive dairy systems – researchers from the country’s Council for Agricultural Research and Analysis of Agricultural Economics (CREA) estimate the need for a sharp increase in production through genetic gain of both summer sown irrigated soybean and rain fed Faba beans.
+To increase the economic feasibility of legumes for protein in Italian ‘uni-feed’ – the key to milk production in intensive dairy systems – researchers from the country’s Council for Agricultural Research and Analysis of Agricultural Economics (CREA) estimate the need for a sharp increase in production through genetic gain of both summer sown irrigated soybean and rain fed Faba beans – unless there is a better option in the form of alternative legumes.

 Field pea to the rescue?